From holy spirit to Holy Ghost

 Your daily prayer should be: "Blessed Spirit of God, please help me today not to grieve you....
 Holy Spirit, I'm sorry for the anguish I've caused you.
 But please, please, stay by my side."
 (157)

 After all Hinn's efforts to aggrandize the neglected Holy Ghost, he has the temerity to tell his readers: "The Holy Ghost will never promote Himself; He'll promote Jesus" (166).

 But this is not a book about Jesus.
 Hinn proves that with the last sentence of the book: "When the sun comes up tomorrow, He will be longing to hear you say, 'Good morning, Holy Spirit' " (177).

-Since this book was published in 1990, Benny Hinn's ministry has expanded into a wealthy empire.
-He regularly wears a clerical collar, suggesting he is an ordained priest, and puts on an air of sober papal authority.
-He traverses the earth, promoting his Pentecostal Holy Ghost program of renewal: his religion of Spiritanity.
-He even leads tours to Israel.
+Since this book was published in 1990, Benny Hinn's ministry has expanded into a vast empire.
+He regularly wears a clerical collar, implying he is an ordained priest, and he puts on an air of sober papal authority.
+One should remember he described his early Christian identity as one of being "a Catholic."

-The Catholic-raised, Pentecostal Benny Hinn fulfills the 1883 prophecy of Catholic Bishop Keane that devotion to the Spirit "would naturally be the dominant devotion of the future church."
+The Greek Orthodox and Roman Catholic-raised devotee of the Holy Spirit, Benny Hinn fulfills the 1883 prophecy of Catholic Bishop Keane that devotion to the Spirit "would naturally be the dominant devotion of the future church."